Bill Watterson: Early work

 Watterson was inspired by the work of The Cincinnati Enquirer political cartoonist Jim Borgman, a 1976 graduate of Kenyon College, and decided to try to follow the same career path as Borgman, who in turn offered support and encouragement to the aspiring artist.
 Watterson graduated in 1980 and was hired on a trial basis at the Cincinnati Post, a competing paper of the Enquirer.
 Watterson quickly discovered that the job was full of unexpected challenges which prevented him from performing his duties to the standards set for him.
-Not the least of these challenges was his unfamiliarity with the Cincinnati political scene, as he had never resided in or near the city, having grown up in the Cleveland area and attending college in central Ohio.
+Not the least of these challenges was his unfamiliarity with the Cincinnati political scene, as he had never resided in or near the city, having grown up in the Cleveland area and attended college in central Ohio.
 The Post fired Watterson before his contract was up.

 He then joined a small advertising agency and worked there for four years as a designer, creating grocery advertisements while also working on his own projects, including development of his own cartoon strip and contributions to Target: The Political Cartoon Quarterly.

 As a freelance artist, Watterson has drawn other works for various merchandise, including album art for his brother's band, calendars, clothing graphics, educational books, magazine covers, posters, and post cards.

 Calvin and Hobbes and rise to success

 Watterson has said that he works for personal fulfillment.
 As he told the graduating class of 1990 at Kenyon College, "It's surprising how hard we'll work when the work is done just for ourselves."
 Calvin and Hobbes was first published on November 18, 1985.
-In Calvin and Hobbes Tenth Anniversary Book, he wrote that his influences included Charles Schulz's Peanuts, Walt Kelly's Pogo, and George Herriman's Krazy Kat.
+In Calvin and Hobbes Tenth Anniversary Book, he wrote that his influences included Peanuts, Pogo, and Krazy Kat.
 Watterson wrote the introduction to the first volume of The Komplete Kolor Krazy Kat.
 Watterson's style also reflects the influence of Winsor McCay's Little Nemo in Slumberland.

 Like many artists, Watterson incorporated elements of his life, interests, beliefs, and values into his work—for example, his hobby as a cyclist, memories of his own father's speeches about "building character", and his views on merchandising and corporations.
 Watterson's cat Sprite very much inspired the personality and physical features of Hobbes.

 Watterson spent much of his career trying to change the climate of newspaper comics.
-He believed that the artistic value of comics was being undermined, and that the space which they occupied in newspapers continually decreased, subject to arbitrary whims of shortsighted publishers.
-Furthermore, he opined that art should not be judged by the medium for which it is created (i.e., there is no "high" art or "low" art—just art).
+He believed that the artistic value of comics was being undermined and that the space that they occupied in newspapers continually decreased, subject to arbitrary whims of shortsighted publishers.
+Furthermore, he stated that art should not be judged by the medium for which it is created (i.e., there is no "high" art or "low" art—just art).

-Watterson wrote forewords for FoxTrot and For Better or For Worse.
+Watterson wrote a foreword for FoxTrot.